 Making dietary, permanent changes has its drawbacks only if you look at it that way.
-For me, it’s been an extremely eye-opening experience that forces me to re-think the way I cook and how I can re-invent certain things my family loves.
-It’s about getting creative with ingredients and not being afraid to think outside the box.
+For me, it's been an extremely eye-opening experience that forces me to rethink the way I cook and how I can re-invent certain things my family loves.
+It's about getting creative with ingredients and not being afraid to think outside the box.

-These Homemade Chocolate Sea Salt RxBar are:
+Why You'll Love These Chocolate Sea Salt Energy Bars

 - Are easy to make

-- Satisfying and delicious
+- A satisfying and delicious snack

 - Food processor